Friday, November 21, 2025

 The Kyoto Bicycle Bender: A Tour Report of Triumph, Terror, and Hypothermia

-Prepping for the Kyoto Journey: The Birthday Blunder
+The Birthday Boy Blunder

 Day 1: Tokyo to Yamanashi, Koshu Yanagisawa Pass